ronaldoussoren/pyobjc/docs/metadata/manual.rst

 .. function:: loadFunctionList(list, module_globals, functionInfo[, skip_undefined])

-   Simular to :func:`loadBundleFunctions`, but loads the functions from *list* instead of a bundle.
+   Similar to :func:`loadBundleFunctions`, but loads the functions from *list* instead of a bundle.

    *List* should be a capsule object with tag "objc.__inline__" and the value should